iAvoe/Auto-RDNS-firewall-Python/README.md

 # Auto-RDNS-firewall-Python
 *A python script designed to run automatically and unattended for server applications, that blocks traffics from other servers with a FQDN*

-*The problem this script intended to solve is to deal with VPN-masked attaking traffic that is not possible to block with standard firewall infrustructures anymore&
+*The problem this script intended to solve is to deal with VPN-masked attaking traffic that is not possible to block with standard firewall infrustructures anymore*

 This script is mainly used to block VPN traffic from large providers, but also works on blocking any traffic generated on servers with a FQDN, thus effectively shield the server from common attacking traffics.
 It currently doesn't support IPv6 due to development time restrictions, since processing IPv4 only is adequate to block large VPN providers' traffics.